18 fun German words and phrases you need to learn

 7. Kummerspeck

-We’ve all been there: after a break-up or a lost job, you settle onto the sofa with a feast of beige foods and Ben & Jerry’s, ready to get down to some serious comfort eating.
+We’ve all been there: after a break-up or a lost job, you settle onto the sofa with a feast of beige foods and Ben & Jerry’s, ready to get down to some serious comfort eating and put on some excess weight.

 8. Der Drahtesel